Four-acceleration

 particle, the above equations of motion change.
 For example, in the presence of

-the charge of the particle with the mass , the equation of motion in
+charge of the particle with the mass

-the general relativity will be as follows: [2]
+general relativity will be as follows: [2]

-where is the electromagnetic tensor, is the electromagnetic stress-energy tensor, is the average mass density of the particle
+is the average mass density of the particle

 in its proper reference frame.

-electromagnetic fields, the pressure field, and the dissipation
+fields, pressure field, and dissipation

-that other fields in macroscopic bodies are described by the vector fields and
+fields in macroscopic bodies are described by the vector fields and are the general field components, then equation of

 has the form: [3]

-Here is the pressure
+Here is pressure

-field tensor, is the dissipation
+field tensor,

-field tensor, is the pressure
+field tensor,

-stress-energy tensor, and is the dissipation
+stress-energy tensor, and

 stress-energy tensor.